lbastigk/Nebulite/README.md

 - available functions
 - variables
 - comments
-- print-strings (everything after echo/error : meaning its printed to the command line)
+- print-strings (everything after echo/error : meaning it's printed to the command line)

 Language extensions for other editors may be added in the future.